shinokada/awesome/README.md

 ## Git add, commit, push, and update

-When you are working on a script, you need to run git commands and want to update the local package, run `-p` or `push`:
+When you are working on a script, you need to run a bunch of Git commands and update the local package.
+Use `-p` or `push`:

 ```sh
 awesome -p "your commit message"